tannerhelland/PhotoDemon/README.md

 ### How is PhotoDemon and its source code licensed?

 PhotoDemon is released under a BSD license.
+In a nutshell, this allows you to its source code in any application, commercial or otherwise, provided you supply proper attribution.
+Proper attribution includes a notice of copyright and disclaimer of warranty.

-You may read more about this license at the following location: http://creativecommons.org/licenses/BSD/.
-A full copy of this license is included at the bottom of this section.
+A full copy of the BSD license is included below.
+You can also learn more about the BSD license at the following location: http://creativecommons.org/licenses/BSD/.

-Sections of this source code were written by third-parties and may be subject to additional licenses.
-Documentation within a specific source code file supercedes the BSD license governing this project as a whole.
+PLEASE NOTE: sections of PhotoDemon's source code were written by third-parties and may be subject to additional copyrights and licenses.
+Documentation within a specific source code file supercedes the BSD license governing this project as a whole, so please review file headers prior to using code in your own projects.

 Questions regarding licensing should be directed to: http://photodemon.org/about/contact/